gmvi/jukebox/README.md

 - login w/ google

 ### Planned features for after MVP (more of a idea-dump than a roadmap)
+- better project name and a catchy domain name
 - multiple logins: facebook, google, twitter, (email?)
 - linking from youtube
 - linking from soundcloud